Aura-Aura Climber

-Aura-Aura Climber is an action video game developed by Nintendo Software Technology for the Nintendo DSi's DSiWare digital download service.
-It was released on February 22, 2010.
+Aura-Aura Climber is a 2010 action video game developed by Nintendo Software Technology and published by Nintendo for the Nintendo DSi's DSiWare digital download service.

 Gameplay

 Aura-Aura Climber revolves around a fallen star called an "Aura-Aura" climbing back up into the sky.
 It does this by slinging its arm around pegs in the sky.
 Along the way, the player can collect items like bombs and extensions.
 The different modes of play include score attack, and endless.
 Players also dodge storms, hit switches, and collect bonuses.

 Reception

 IGNs Lucas M. Thomas rated it 8/10, calling it "a nifty little design that's definitely helping redeem all those trashy releases still taking up the rest of the spots in the DSi Shop's 200 Point section".
 Eurogamers Kristan Reed rated it 8/10: "Presented with all the audio-visual charm, there's much to admire", but "with only 10 levels, it's not a game destined to last long in the memory".